 BD RATING: 8.5/10

 The midfoot/heel areas are the ones you get to choose whether you want to go high comfort & quality (leather) or something more in your face looking but less comfortable (synthetic).
-The option that features leather panels does not go up in price, so personally it’s a no brainer which one to choose.
+The option that features leather panels does not go up in price, so personally, it’s a no brainer which one to choose.
 Unless you want those holographic designs so badly.

 Now the forefoot has stayed close to its roots by keeping that classic mesh tooling like all Kyrie models.
 It’s definitely not the most premium stuff since it has that plastic coating on top, making the mesh a bit plasticky to touch.
 Fortunately, that does not make a negative effect on how the shoe fits.
 The forefoot still does form & follow your foot’s shape after a quick break-in process.
-Maybe it’s not a stretchy as a raw mesh build, but on the other side of thing, it does improve later support.
+Maybe it’s not as stretchy as a raw mesh build, but on the other side of things, it does improve later support.

 The Zoom Air Turbo is back, so as injected Phylon.
-Yet what looks like on paper the same tooling as featured on the Kyrie 5, I felt like, the on-court experience in the 6 was quite an upgrade.
-I mot really sure if they have tweaked the Phylon or unit even unit itself.
+Yet what looks like on paper the same tooling as featured on the Kyrie 5, I felt like the on-court experience in the 6 was quite an upgrade.
+I am not really sure if they have tweaked the Phylon or even unit itself.
 But I could definitely feel the Zoom Turbo being more active compared to the original setup.
 Last year I enjoy it.
 This year I freaking fell in love with it.
 It’s not quite a full zoom air experience yet, but it’s damn close.
 If I had to compare, it would be something close to KD 12’s Zoom Air stroble setup, where you sit low but still can enjoy that supper snappy response coming out of the unit.
 Pretty much like having springs underneath the forefoot.
 Again, not quite on a KD 12 level, but right behind it for sure.
-While on the other end, the heel section wasn’t lacking behind by offering enough impact protection to fill the needs even for cushion lover like me.
+While on the other end, the heel section wasn’t lacking behind by offering enough impact protection to fill the needs even for cushion lovers like me.

 Damn, we’re living in a world where Kyries can be worn by any type of player across the board.

-The Kyrie signature line and killer traction are two inseparable things since day one, even though it’s safe to say that the last few models were not so of hard hitters.
+The Kyrie signature line and killer traction are two inseparable things since day one, even though it’s safe to say that the last few models were not so hard hitters.
 But not these bad boys.
-The beast has woke up with the release of the Kyrie 6.
+The beast has woken up with the release of the Kyrie 6.
 And the outcome of that is pure “straight-up glue” performance no matter what you threw at them.
 They just gonna chew it up with no compassion.